 Having a green thumb is not innate, it is a talent that must be earned through hard work, patience and dedicated learning.
 An easy rule of proper gardening and plant care is to water your plants.
 But, as with all gardening, even hydrating your garden can lead to complications and poor plant health.
 To know if your plants happen to be struggling from overwatering, take a look at these five signs below.
-Don't stress, if you have overwatered, you are only guilty of giving too much love.
-Learn to take it back a few notches with these clues.
+Don’t stress, if you have overwatered, you are only guilty of giving too much love.
+Learn the signs of overwatering here:

 Wet and Wilting

-2. If the leaves turn brown and wilt, there is the possibility that you have been overwatering.
+If the leaves turn brown and wilt, there is the possibility that you have been overwatering.
 At this point it may be difficult to tell whether a plant is wilting because of poor health, or improper water levels.
 Often, gardeners react quickly and throw on an extra pour or two of water in the hopes that the leaves will perk up.
 Before doing this, be sure to check your soil to see if it is wet.
-This doesn't mean eyeing the top layer to see if it looks dry.
-Take and finger and place it into the soil at a point somewhere near the plant's base.
+This doesn’t mean eyeing the top layer to see if it looks dry.
+Take and finger and place it into the soil at a point somewhere near the plant’s base.
 If the soil still feels dry, it may need water.
-Be sure to not let the fear of watering send you over the edge.

 Yellow Falling Leaves

-4. If you happen to have both yellowing leaves and new growth falling from your plant, there is a good chance you are overwatering.
-Try and remember if you have only watered your plant when the soil was dry.
+If you happen to have both yellowing leaves and new growth falling from your plant, there is a good chance you are overwatering.
+Try to remember to water your plants only when the soil is dry.